rishiba/doc_linux_kernel_workbook/doc/00_about_the_book.rst

 For the learners who can't wait to get into code - I have written this small book.

-This book is updated with the latest Ubuntu Desktop LTS releases.
-That means that the book have the code which will meet the latest Ubuntu Desktop Releases.
+This book uses Ubuntu Server LTS releases.

-This document will deal with the folowing topics.
+This book will deal with the folowing topics.

 * Compilation of Kernel
 * Code Walkthrough using ``cscope`` and ``ctags``